 History of Chevra Kadisha

 Most Americans of Jewish descent hail from Ashkenazi Jews and Chevra Kadisha groups consist of women or men who prepare bodies for burial according to that Jewish custom.
 Like many traditions, this was secretive and bound by strict rules in the beginning.
 In Orthodox circles, it probably is still quite secretive and exclusive.
 Thankfully, many CK groups are now more inclusive and welcoming to people previously deemed unworthy.

 Taharah is the act of preparing the body for burial.
 It’s what Chevra Kadisha members do and is considered a mitzvah or a good deed.
 As Jewish people, we hold high the value of respecting the dead, treating the body with dignity, and ensuring the deceased person rests in peace.
 According to the deceased person’s wishes, we prepare the body to leave this world in the same state of purity into which it entered.

 While some CK groups require the deceased to be an observant, Jewish, cisgender woman, others do not.
-On the contrary, we do Taharah for women who would be rejected by Orthodox groups.
-This includes women who converted to Judaism outside an Orthodox synagogue or were assigned another gender at birth, those with tattoos, or those who practice varying levels of observance.
-Chevra Kadisha is made up of women, but can prepare the bodies of men before burial if there is no group of men to do Taharah.
+On the contrary, we do Taharah for women or men who would be rejected by Orthodox groups.
+This includes anyone who converted to Judaism outside an Orthodox synagogue or was assigned another gender at birth, those with tattoos, or those who practice varying levels of observance.
+Chevra Kadisha is made up of women or men.
+The women can prepare the bodies of men before burial if there is no group of men to do Taharah.

 Rightfully so, there is still a tradition of confidentiality with Chevra Kadisha members.
 We don’t discuss specific Taharah experiences.
 However, secrecy is harmful in that it prevents Jewish communities from truly understanding the options available to them at end-of-life.
 As a death doula, I’m all about shedding some light instead.